 Affordable and sustainable energy

 The Iberdrola group has launched a new objective in the 'Electricity for all' program to provide electricity to more than 16,000,000 people who currently do not have access by 2030.

 Today, there are calculated to be around 1 billion people with no access to essential power services, which negatively influences their quality of life and opportunities for development.

 With the Electricity for all program, we are responding to the call made by the international community to bring universal access to modern forms of power, with provision models that are environmentally sustainable, economically viable and socially inclusive, linking its purpose with SDG 7.1.
 The Electricity for all program aims to ensure access to electricity in emerging and developing countries, as well as vulnerable people in developed countries.
 The company recently signed a new sustainable loan for 1.5 billion euros linked to those objectives.

 This ambitious initiative is centered on performing sustainable electrification actions, so we take advantage of our technical, logistical, organisational and financial capacity.

-Electricity for all has three lines of action:
+Electricity for all has four lines of action:

 - Financing projects through investment in capital